 I make a lighter version (361.5 calories for 2 tacos) of those fried fish tacos, using Barbecued Salmon or Poached Salmon.
 Substitute lime for lemon in the recipe.

-I add lots of fresh vegetables and heat the tortillas on a comal until stiff enough to hold a taco shape.
+I add lots of fresh vegetables in the slaw: cabbage, radishes, cilantro and green onions.
 Top with lime juice, salsa and avocado chunks or Sonia’s guacamole.

 Pan Fried Fish Tacos Serves 3 hungry people

-Crunchy yet still not as greasy as deep-fried fish tacos, I made these with dry masa harina (corn flour) that I used for making tamales.
-It’s not as coarse as cornmeal, but not as fine as tortilla masa.
-If you don’t have masa, substitute 1/2 all-purpose flour and 1/2 cornmeal.
+Crunchy yet still not as greasy as deep-fried fish tacos, I made these with dry masa harina (corn flour) that I used for making tortillas or tamales.
+They are not as coarse as cornmeal.
+The tamale masa harina is coarser than tortilla masa harina.
+Use whichever you have on hand.

-2 large fillets (1 1/2 pounds) of rock cod (red snapper) or salmon.
-Tail pieces of fish are best as they contain few if any bones
+2 large fillets (1 1/2 pounds) of rock cod (red snapper), sole or salmon.
+Remove any bones and the skin

 1 tsp salt